 Water Quality Index Background

-The WQI is a unit-less number ranging from 10 to 100: the higher the number, the higher the water quality.
-For temperature, pH, fecal coliform bacteria, turbidity, and dissolved oxygen, the index expresses results relative to levels required to maintain beneficial uses according to criteria in Washington’s Water Quality Standards, WAC 173-201A.
-For nutrient and sediment measures where there are no standard, results are expressed relative to guidelines for this eco-region.
-Results from these eight metrics (dissolved oxygen, pH, total phosphorus, total nitrogen, turbidity, total suspended solids, temperature, and fecal coliform bacteria) are aggregated over time to produce a single score for each sample station.
-In general, stations scoring 80 and above did not fail water quality standards or guidelines and are of "low concern", scores 40 to 80 indicate “moderate concern”, and water quality at stations with scores below 40 are of "high concern."
+King County is using Ecology’s Puget Sound lowland stream version of the WQI.
+The WQI developed by Ecology ranges from 0-100: the higher the number, the higher the water quality.
+It includes eight parameters: temperature, dissolved oxygen, pH, fecal coliform bacteria, total nitrogen, total phosphorus, total suspended sediment, and turbidity (Hallock, 2002).
+The scoring metrics for parameters are based on regulatory standards.
+Those levels are defined by criteria in Washington’s Water Quality Standards, WAC 173-201A.
+Nutrient and sediment measures have no set standard.
+Therefore, results for those metrics are expressed relative to guidelines for this ecoregion.
+Results from the eight parameters are aggregated over time to produce a single score for each monitoring site.
+In general, stations scoring 80 and above did not fail water quality standards or guidelines and are of "low concern".
+Scores 40 to 80 indicate “moderate concern”, and water quality at stations with scores below 40 are of "high concern."